BCom Money and Finance in India Notes Study Material

 SUPPLY OF MONEY IN INDIA

 The RBI has adopted four measures of money supply in India.
-The four concept of money supply are:
+The four concepts of money supply are:

 M1 = Currency with the public + Demand deposits with Banks + Other deposits with the RBI